taolicd/taolicd.github.io/_posts/blog/2016-05-29-machinelearning_2.markdown

 ### Supervised learning

-Supervised learning means you feed labeled data into the learning algorithm to "teach" the algorithm the pattern so it can learn from the labeled examples.
+Supervised learning means you feed labeled/pre-categorized data into the learning algorithm to "teach" the machine the pattern so it can learn from the labeled examples.
 The classic examples of supervised learning include email spam detection,hand-written postal code recognition and traditional regression prediction.

 Typical steps of using a supervised learning algorithm involve the following: